MHuiG/MHuiG/AWESOME-STARS.md

 ## JavaScript

+- [pomber/stargazer](https://github.com/pomber/stargazer) - Your repo reached a stars milestone?
+Celebrate with a video of your stargazers!
+- [html-to-text/node-html-to-text](https://github.com/html-to-text/node-html-to-text) - Advanced html to text converter
+- [lokesh/color-thief](https://github.com/lokesh/color-thief) - Grab the color palette from an image using just Javascript.
+Works in the browser and in Node.
 - [javaLuo/water](https://github.com/javaLuo/water) - waterdrop 3D 《三体 · 水滴计划》
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [js-cool/js.cool](https://github.com/js-cool/js.cool) - 为国人开源项目提供免费的子域名（自 2020 年 8 月起）